 Here, you’ll find:

-Audiences are potential customers but, above all, they’re complex and diverse humans.
+Audiences are potential customers.
+But, above all, they’re complex and diverse humans.

-As such, your digital marketing strategy can’t rely on one method to attract the masses.
-So when it comes to search engine optimization and pay-per-click – aka SEO and PPC management – do you know which one is right for your company?
+So when it comes to search engine optimization and pay-per-click — aka SEO and PPC management — do you know which one is right for your company?

 For effective marketing efforts, cue Marvin Gaye and Kim Weston: “It takes two, baby.”